PaddlePaddle/PaddleSleeve/PrivBox/README.md

 python3 setup.py bdist bdist_wheel
 ```

-then the whl package is generated in `dist/` directory，execute
+Then the whl package is generated in `dist/` directory，execute following command to complete the installation.

 ```
 python3 -m pip install dist/privbox-x.x.x-py3-none-any.whl
 ```

-to complete the installation.
 You can run examples in `examples` directory after installation.

 ### Examples